DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/centralizedLogging.rst

 Kibana dashboard
 ================

-A dashboard for the logs can be found `here <https://github.com/DIRACGrid/DIRAC/tree/integration/dashboards/>`_
+A dashboard for the logs can be found `here <https://github.com/DIRACGrid/DIRAC/tree/integration/dashboards/diracLogsDashboard>`_ in both json and ndjson format, as ES services are dropping support for .json imports in newer versions.